 List Of Email Marketing Metrics You Should Know

-By some measure and doing a well-executed email marketing campaign, this can help you in return on investment by 38: 1.
+By some measure and doing a well-executed email marketing campaign can help you in return on investment by 38: 1.

 Also, it includes the low cost of designing and selecting the right strategy.

-There are more than dozens of email marketing metrics that as a marketer should know about,
+There are more than dozens of email marketing metrics that a marketer should know about,

-This can help you in improving the email marketing campaign and getting better performance.
+This can help you in improving the email marketing campaign and get better performance.

 Here is the list of metrics you should be known about.